 Where does it apply?
 It applies in all parts of the province except the City of Vancouver and federal lands and reserves.

 When does it take effect?
-The act will be brought into force over time.
-The fundamental sections and the consistency sections of the act are in effect now.
+The Act will be brought into force over time.
+Some sections are in effect now.
 The anticipated timeline for the main changes is as follows:

 Consistency: Limits local government authority to set building requirements